Lenamm12/Lenamm12/README.md

 ### Hi there 👋

-My name is Lena Morawietz and I'm living in Sankt Ingbert, a small city in the Southwest of Germany.
+My name is Lena Morawietz and I'm living in Saarbrücken, a city in the Southwest of Germany.

-I'm studying media informatics at the University of applied sciences Kaiserslautern.
+I studied media informatics at the University of applied sciences Kaiserslautern.

-I'm looking for an internship to complete my studies soon.
-Any help is appreciated.

 I enjoy to design and develop websites and apps, but I also want to learn other technologies like Python.